Blog

 • Post data content elements

-Regular content elements are the same elements which you are using within WPBakery Page Builder like Text Block, Single Image and Separators.
+Regular content elements are the same elements that you are using within WPBakery Page Builder like Text Block, Single Image, and Separators.
 Those elements have static content which will stay the same on all grid instances.
-For example you can apply separator to all your grid items which will use this template and they all will contain same separator.
-These type of elements are usually used to create overall design and branding of your Post Grid.
+For example, you can apply a separator to all your grid items which will use this template and they all will contain the same separator.
+These types of elements are usually used to create the overall design and branding of your Post Grid.

 WPBakery Page Builder Grid Builder Content Elements for WordPress